Bayesian Inference over the Stiefel Manifold via the Givens Representation: Experiments

 Traditional PCA corresponds to the closed-form maximum likelihood estimator for $W$ in the limit as $\sigma^2 \to 0$, providing no measure of uncertainty for this point-estimate.
 Furthermore, for more elaborate models, the analytical form of the maximum-likelihood estimator is rarely known.
+Sampling the posterior of a model both provides a measure of uncertainty for parameter estimates and is possible even for more elaborate models.